Matteo Ferrari: Early career

-Ferrari started his career at SPAL in 1995, and he can play as left-back or centreback.
-It has all the rigmarole of youth teams, from young students: the coach of the time, Luigi Pasetti, employed him as a central striker and the player scored 37 goals in the league before switching back to defense.
+Ferrari started his career at SPAL in 1995, and he can play as a left-back or centre-back.
+It has all the rigmarole of youth teams, from young students: the coach of the time, Luigi Pasetti, employed him as a central striker, and the player scored 37 goals in the league before switching back to defence.
 Internazionale brought him to their youth system, later farming him to Genoa CFC (in co-ownership), Lecce (in co-ownership) and AS Bari (loan).

 He made his Serie A debut on 29 August 1999, when Bari lost 1-0 to Fiorentina 1–0, where Ferrari played the full match.

 He went back to Inter in summer 2000, making 27 appearances in all competition, but failed to stay, this time sold to Parma in co-ownership deal, for 9 billion lire (€4,648,112).
 That season Parma also signed Sébastien Frey from Internazionale for 40 billion lire (€20,658,275; cash plus Sérgio Conceição) and sold Gianluigi Buffon and Lilian Thuram to Juventus.